Home > Tours > Europe Tours > Greece Tours > Greek Island Wanderer

 There are no activities planned today, so you're free to arrive in Athens at any time.
 If you'd like an airport transfer, you'll need to arrive into Athens International Airport (ATH), which is around a one-hour drive from our hotel.

 If your flight arrives earlier in the day, you might like to visit one of the cafes in the colourful Psyrri district, which offer traditional Greek cuisine of scrumptious aubergines, tomatoes and cheese washed down with ouzo or raki.
 There are traditional rustic tavernas in the well-known Plaka area at the foot of the Acropolis, too.
-Stay: Hotel Evripides (Comfortable)
+Stay: Hotel Evripides (or similar) (Comfortable)

 This morning, we'll have an initial welcome meeting before heading out to explore the Greek capital.
 Our first stop is the Acropolis, one of the wonders of the ancient world.
 We'll have a guided tour of the site including the Temple of Athena Nike, Pericles and the Parthenon Tower the Erechtheion.